 Eating heavy meals increases the chances of feeling sleepy or finding it difficult to concentrate after eating.
 People who eat larger portions especially at lunchtime are often seen to struggle to stay awake after eating.

 Some food items are associated with postprandial somnolence, the medical term for sleepiness after eating.
 These food items are often carbohydrates or proteins.
 A combination of both increases the odds of sleepiness or drowsiness after eating.

 This is because these food items affect the production, release, and absorption of hormones in the body.
-These hormones (chiefly serotonin) influences our sleep cycle.
-When it is abundance, you tend to feel sleepy and more tired.
-Another hormone responsible for sleep cycles called melatonin is affected by food.
+These hormones (chiefly serotonin) influence our sleep cycle.
+When it is abundant, you tend to feel sleepy and more tired.
+Another hormone responsible for sleep cycles called melatonin can be affected by food.